AmitMandliya/constable-github-action/results.md

 * The user is not well acquainted with open source contributions and so could not accurately assess the importance of each file
 * Qualitative factors like well-written code, easy of understanding are not taken into consideration by the user given the time limit
-* The insufficent no of observations for deduce a conclusion.
+* Insufficent no of observations to deduce a conclusion.
 * Not all lab rats have extensive experience in software development to accurately evaluate other open source projects